-There will be a fee of \$140.00 for the Advanced Placement Examination.
+There will be a fee of \$135.00 for the Advanced Placement Examination.

-ADVANCED PLACEMENT CALCULUS BC 12(ACAL 12A) (4 credits) Students may take this course as a self-directed course following completion of AP Calculus AB 12.
+ADVANCED PLACEMENT CALCULUS BC 12

+Students may take this course as a self-directed course following completion of AP Calculus AB 12.
 They will write the AP Calculus BC examination in May.
-There will be a fee of \$140 for the Advanced Placement examination.